bitmark-inc/bitmark-node-docker/README.md

 ## Introduction

 The [Bitmark](https://bitmark.com) node software enables any computer on the Internet to join the Bitmark network as a fully-validating peer.
 Unlike conventional property systems that rely on a handful of trusted government officials to act as centralized gatekeepers, the Bitmark blockchain is an open and transparent property system that is strengthened through the active participation of anyone on the Internet.
 The integrity of Bitmark’s open-source blockchain is ensured by a peer-to-peer network of voluntary participants running the Bitmark node software.
 These participants are incentivized to participate in verifying Bitmark property transactions through the possibility of winning monetary and property rewards.

+The Bitmark blockchain is an independent chain, optimized for storing property titles, or *bitmarks*, and does not have its own internal currency (transaction fees are in bitcoin or litecoin).
+The peer-to-peer network is written in [Go](https://golang.org) and uses the [ZeroMQ distributed messaging library](http://zeromq.org).
+Consensus is secured using the [Argon2](https://github.com/P-H-C/phc-winner-argon2) hashing algorithm as proof-of-work.

 ## Suported Platforms